CrustFast/TNA-training-needs-analysis-/README.md

 # TNA-training-needs-analysis-

-A platform to analyze the needs of trainees.
+A platform to analyze the needs of trainees